Metrics and peer review agreement at the institutional level: Data and indicators

 \section{Data and indicators}

-The analysis carried out in this paper is based on a sample extracted from the full dataset of research items that were submitted for the VQR 2011--2014.
-Ths sample was limited to the research areas that made use of metrics, i.e. all STEM areas and Economics and Statistics.
-A random sample of 10\% all publications submitted to VQR was drawn, stratified on the basis of the scientific area.
-All publications in the sample have been sent to two independent peer reviewers, irrespective of their bibliometric indicators.
-The response rate of reviewers has been high and the final sample (i.e., the number of articles that were effectively peer reviewed) covered 9.3$\%$ of all the articles submitted to the VQR.
+The analysis carried out in this paper is based on reviews collected previously by ANVUR of a sample extracted from the full dataset of journal articles that were submitted for evaluation for VQR 2011--2014 \cite[p.
+17 and Appendix B]{ANVUR2017}.
+The sample was limited to the research areas that made use of metrics, i.e. all STEM areas, Psychology, and Economics \& Statistics\footnote{The excluded research areas were: (8a) Architecture; (10) Ancient History, Philology, Literature \& Art History; (11a) History, Philosophy, Pedagogy; (12) Law; and (14) Political \& Social Sciences. } In total, $77\,159$ journals articles were submitted in these research areas that were evaluated through bibliometrics in VQR 2011--2014.
+A random sample of 10\% of these $77\,159$ journal articles was drawn, stratified by research area, resulting in $7\,667$ sampled journal articles\footnote{Note that due to some earlier misclassifications of submissions, the sample is slightly less than 10\%.}.
+See Table~\ref{tab:GEV} for an overview of the research areas and the number of articles per research area.
+ANVUR sent out all journal articles in the sample to two independent peer reviewers, irrespective of their bibliometric indicators.
+ANVUR did not provide reviewers with bibliometric indicators of the articles that were requested to be reviewed.
+The response rate of reviewers has been high and the number of articles that were peer reviewed by two reviewers covered $7\,164$ articles.

-We limited our analysis to university institutions, hence excluding public research organisations and other research bodies.
-We matched the publications with the CWTS in-house version of Web of Science (WoS): the final sample used in this paper includes $4\,560$ publications, almost 8$\%$ of the reference population, submitted by 78 Italian universities.
-A few universities that only had one or two publications in the sample had no match with WoS at all.
-It is worth noting that universities were not always included in all areas.
 Overall, the empirical sample could be considered a reasonable approximation of the population of reference \cite[see also][]{Alfo2017}.
-Post-stratification analysis confirmed that the sample is also sufficiently representative at the institutional level.
-The sample comprises in most cases between 6 and 10$\%$ of the reference population (Fig.~\ref{fig:stratification}).
+Post-stratification analysis suggests that the sample is also sufficiently representative at the institutional level (Fig.~\ref{fig:stratification}).

+We matched all publications in the sample with the CWTS in-house version of Web of Science (WoS).
+In total, $6\,337$ publications could be matched to WoS, $6\,001$ of which were reviewed by two reviewers, comprising $7.8\%$ of the reference population, from 110 Italian institutions.
+A few institutions that only had one or two publications in the sample had no match with WoS at all.
+It is worth noting that institutions were not always included in all areas.